-Canadian-born educator Heather Morton van Hettema is a business owner turned mother, wife and writer.
-With no prior background or inclination toward yoga, her evolution has been both surprising and unexpected.
-The journey of yoga has inspired her to make 20 sojourns over 20 years to India and to make it her life’s dharma.
-Over these years, she studied and trained under many Masters of Yoga and Gurus, and founded a niche yoga school in the heart of Toronto.
-Known for her personal teaching style, Heather has a talent in leading students progressively into the postures as more than a work-out.
-Heather places a big emphasis on the power of self-practice and the less fashionable sides of yoga as being, “the real teacher.”
+Canadian-born educator Heather Morton van Hettema is a teacher and business owner turned mother, wife and writer.
+With no prior inclination toward yoga, her path has been surprising and unexpected.
+The journey of yoga has inspired Heather to make over 20 sojourns over 20 years to India.
+Over these years, she studied extensively under many Masters of Yoga and Gurus, and founded a niche yoga school within the heart of Toronto, Canada.
+Well known for her personal and progressive teaching, Heather has a talent in leading students into the postures as more than a workout.
+Heather believes in the power of “self-practice” and the lesser known sides of yoga today as “the real teacher.”
 Students, practitioners and teachers alike have taken her classes not only for the benefits of regular yoga, but in discovering more about themselves.

-Heather is an author and producer of yoga dvds.
-Freedom of the Body is one of the first instructional dvds to highlight the practices of yoga back bending.
-Since its conception, it has motivated and reached students on a global level.
-To her credit, she is the sole author of a 2-year ethnographic research project on Yoga for Children in the educational system both in India and North America.
-Heather also self-published, Yoga Essentials: Back Bending Basics, a handbook on the methods to develop your back bending practice.
+Heather is an author and producer of yoga dvds & cds.
+Freedom of the Body is one of the first instructional yoga dvds to illustrate the foundational practices of yoga back bending.
+Since its conception, it has reached yoga students all over the world.
+To her credit, she is the sole author of a 2-year ethnographic project conducted in South India on Yoga in School for Children and how to teach it in North American schools.
+Its mandate is to bring Yoga into the classroom curriculum for spiritual growth and development.

 Heather offers yoga retreats and teaches privately.